Global stocks rise on recovery hopes

-LONDON (Reuters) - Global shares rose to levels just shy of record highs on Monday, as optimism over a $1.9 trillion U.S. stimulus plan outweighed rising COVID-19 cases and delays in vaccine supplies.
+LONDON (Reuters) - Global shares rose to just shy of record highs, as optimism over a $1.9 trillion U.S. stimulus plan outweighed increasing COVID-19 cases and delays in vaccine supplies.

+MSCI’s All Country World index, which tracks stocks across 49 countries, was up 0.2% on the day.

 A rally in U.S. tech stocks to near record highs on Friday helped fuel gains in their counterparts in Asia and Europe.
 A European basket of tech stocks gained 1.2%.
 In Asia, Chinese tech giant Tencent soared 11%.